yohasebe/monadic-chat/docs/docker-access.md

-# Accessing Docker Containers
+# Standard Docker Containers

 This section explains how to access Docker containers.
+By default, the following containers are built:

+**Ruby Container** (`monadic-chat-ruby-container`)

+A container used to run Monadic Chat applications.
+It is also used to provide the web interface.

+**Python Container** (`monadic-chat-python-container`)

+A container used to run Python scripts that extend the functionality of Monadic Chat.
+JupyterLab is also run on this container.

+**Selenium Container** (`monadic-chat-selenium-container`)

+A container used to operate a virtual web browser using Selenium for web scraping.

+**pgvector Container** (`monadic-chat-pgvector-container`)

+A container used to save text embedding vector data on Postgresql for using pgvector.

 You can install new software on a Docker container or edit files to extend the functionality of Monadic Chat.

+# Accessing Docker Containers

 There are two ways to access a Docker container.